sercankulcu/sercankulcu.github.io/_teaching/computer-and-programming.md

 * 2024-2025 <a href="../files/computer/2024-2025-vize-a-cevaplar.pdf">[vize a]</a> <a href="../files/computer/2024-2025-vize-b-cevaplar.pdf">[vize b]</a>
 * 2023-2024 <a href="../files/computer/2023-2024-vize-cevaplar.pdf">[vize]</a> <a href="../files/computer/2023-2024-telafi-cevaplar.pdf">[telafi]</a> <a href="../files/computer/2023-2024-final-cevaplar.pdf">[final]</a>
 * Çukurova Üniversitesi -  Enformatik Bölümü <a href="https://enformatik.cu.edu.tr/cu/Dersler/compulsory-courses/temel-bilgi-teknolojileri-kullanimi/">[website]</a>
+* Cody <a href="https://f.eba.gov.tr/cody/">[website]</a>, Blockly <a href="https://blockly.games/">[website]</a>
+* Download Eclipse <a href="https://www.eclipse.org/downloads/packages/installer">[website]</a>

 Chapter 1: Basic Concepts
 ---

+A computer is a remarkable electronic device that has revolutionized the way we live, work, and communicate.
+At its core, it's a machine that processes information using a series of precise instructions called programs.
+Programming is the art and science of creating these instructions, allowing us to harness the computer's incredible power to solve problems, automate tasks, and create innovative solutions.
+Through programming languages - which act as bridges between human thinking and machine operations - we can command computers to perform complex calculations, manage vast amounts of data, and create everything from mobile apps to artificial intelligence systems.
+This fascinating field combines logical thinking, creativity, and problem-solving skills, making it both challenging and incredibly rewarding for those who venture into it.

 * Sunum - Temel Kavramlar <a href="../files/computer/Bolum_01_Temel_kavramlar.pdf">[pdf]</a>
 * Sunum - İnternet <a href="../files/computer/Bolum_01_Internet.pdf">[pdf]</a>